zamheifa (bavarian): to cooperate, mutual aid

 Some observations on the long term evolution of the distribution of income:

-• since the transition from fordist growth regime to neoliberalism around 1980 there is a substantial change in primary distribution of income towards a growing share of capital income with respect to labour income (wages), from an adjusted wage share of 70 – 75 % in Western Europe in 1980 to 60 – 65 % in 2015, a loss of almost 10% of GDP.
+- since the transition from fordist growth regime to neoliberalism around 1980 there is a substantial change in primary distribution of income towards a growing share of capital income (profits) with respect to labour income (wages), from an adjusted wage share of 70 – 75 % in Western Europe in 1980 to 59 – 67 % in 2024, a loss of almost 10% of GDP.

 For very detailed and actual data on worldwide inequality see the World Inequality Report 2022 of the World Inequality Data Base.